Giovanni Pasquale: Loan to Torino

-In August 2013, he was loaned to Torino after original signing Andrea Dossena failed his medical tests with the club.
+In August 2013, he was loaned to Torino after the original signing Andrea Dossena failed his medical tests with the club.
 He debuted as a final substitute against Milan on 14 September 2013, conceding a penalty in stoppage time which gave Milan the opportunity to draw the game, which ended 2–2.
 Originally a backup player, he was inserted into the starting lineup after left-back Danilo D'Ambrosio was frozen out of the squad following a contract dispute.

 However, his uninspiring performances soon led to him being dropped in favour of Salvatore Masiello, who was injured while warming up before the derby in February 2014 with Juventus.
 In the same month, Pasquale was also injured, prematurely ending his season with just 13 appearances.